wadholm/microblog/ansible/README.md

 - `database` only for the database server
 - `loadBalancer` only the load balancer server

-**terminate_ec2** destroys all servers we have on AWS withthe project name `devops` and destorys the elastic ip connected to the load balancer.
+**terminate_ec2** destroys all servers we have on AWS with the project name `devops` and destroys the elastic ip connected to the load balancer.

 **site** should run all other playbooks to setup the whole project from scratch to a running production.